sinankalkan/CENG501-Spring2021/project_CenikGunay/readme.md

 _**Network Structures**_

 - The network structure of PlaceNet is similar to ResNet50.
 The only difference is that the last convolution/pooling/fc layers are duplicated to five branches, namely, place, category, function, city and country.
-Each branch contatins two FC layers.
+Each branch contains two FC layers.

 _**Dataset-Placepedia**_